 You can immediately tell the difference in quality and functionality between Mighty Paw’s Treat Pouch and my previous, generic one just by looking at them side by side:

 It was a no-brainer to write about it since I’ve come to love it so much – feel free to check it out here: Mighty Paw’s Dog Treat Pouch – Perfect For Dog Walking & Training.

 Another one of their cool products is their short traffic leash.
 It’s great for environments where you want your dog close by, like the vet, pet retail stores or events that let you bring your leashed dog such as dog expos or pet specific conferences.

-If you’re the owner of a pet retail store or know someone who is – do yourselves a favor and contact a CoLLaR rep/share this info with your store owner friend so you/they can start carrying their amazing products rather sooner than later!
+If you’re the owner of a pet retail store or know someone who is – do yourselves a favor and contact a CoLLaR rep. Or share this info with your store owner friend so you/they can start carrying their amazing products rather sooner than later!

-I did end up going home with a beautiful yellow, soft adjustable leather leash & collar combo for Missy that I use the hell out of, and wrote about the hands-free hiking experience the leash offers in my blog post Hands-Free Hiking With Collar’s Adjustable Leather Leash.
+I did end up going home with a beautiful yellow, soft adjustable leather leash & collar combo for Missy.
+I use it all the time, and wrote about the hands-free hiking experience the leash offers in my blog post Hands-Free Hiking With Collar’s Adjustable Leather Leash.